The VJC Archives: Moving Forward, Appreciating the Past

 This website is a presentation of the Vermont Jazz Center’s archive materials, divided into four sections:

-2) Masterclasses and workshops: educational materials garnered from the VJC Solo Piano Festivals.
+2) Masterclasses: educational materials garnered from the VJC Solo Piano Festivals.

 3) Blast from the Past: rare videos of historically significant concerts that took place at the VJC between 1997 and 2019.

-4) Zoller Recordings: digitized unique recordings from the Attila Zoller Collection from between the years of 1961-1997.
+4) Zoller Recordings: digitized unique recordings from the Attila Zoller Collection from 1961-1997.

 This site is designed for music lovers and academics.
 For access to the entire collection, we welcome you to also visit the Vermont Jazz Center at 72 Cotton Mill Hill in Brattleboro, Vermont (website).